Season 2 Episode 10: Brian & Mariah chat about AARP on TikTok, Amazon Prime day & BFCM, the newest Shopify ad, and the Metaverse

 Mariah Parsons 21:12

 No. If it was like a bigger pie than Yeah.
 But if it's like a smaller than one, then no. Because prime I mean, you also have the security of like, you can just return it.
 So if I was really, really nervous about it, I might wait.
 But it feels like a smaller thing.
 I don't buy a ton of big things off of Amazon.
 Like if it was like a, like a chair or like, furniture, I'd probably wait for Black Friday.
 But if it's like a makeup product, that's like 1520 bucks, I'd probably be like, yeah, how much better?
 Could it get?
 You know?
 Right, right.
 Yeah.
 So I think for smaller stuff I just ordered on Prime Day.
+I've actually spoken to ecommerce brands operators about the differences of selling on Amazon vs. Shopify.

 Brian Lastovich 21:54